Google starts selling corporate videoconferencing product

 The product uses Google's free Hangouts video chat technology to connect up to 15 separate video streams from users in different locations.

-The product will put Google in competition against Cisco Systems Inc and Polycom Inc, which make the video conferencing systems used by many corporations.
+The product will put Google in competition against Cisco Systems Inc (CSCO.O) and Polycom Inc PLCM.O, which make the video conferencing systems used by many corporations.

 The world's largest Internet search engine, Google makes the vast majority of its revenue from advertising.
 But Google also sells services to corporate customers, including special versions of its online apps such as email and word processing, as well as Chromebook laptops aimed at business users.